 Lukas was born on April 16, 1976 in West Hollywood, California.
-His mother, Emily Tracy, is a writer, and his father, Berthold Haas, is an artists.
+His Texas-born mother, Emily Tracy, is a writer, and his German-born father, Berthold Haas, is an artist.
 He has twin brothers, Simon and Nikolai.
 It's widely noted that Lukas was discovered at the age of five by casting director Margery Simkin while he was in kindergarten.

 While his first screen role was as the youngest of the doomed children in the 1983 nuclear holocaust film Testament (1983), it was his second appearance, in Witness (1985) opposite Harrison Ford and Kelly McGillis, that earned attention and acclaim.
 In Peter Weir's 1985 film, Lukas portrayed Samuel, an Amish child who was the sole witness to an undercover cop's murder, and his work earned him starring roles in such films as Lady in White (1988), The Wizard of Loneliness (1988), and Alan & Naomi (1992) - the latter film co-written by his mother.

 Lukas was subsequently nominated for an Emmy for his portrayal of AIDS victim, Ryan White, in the controversial TV movie, The Ryan White Story (1989).
 He continued to distinguish himself in film in starring roles including: Music Box (1989) with Jessica Lange and director Costa-Gavras; Convicts (1991) and Rambling Rose (1991) (both with Robert Duvall); and Boys (1996) with John C. Reilly and Winona Ryder.

 On stage, in 1988, Lukas performed alongside Steve Martin and Robin Williams in Samuel Beckett's "Waiting for Godot" at Lincoln Center in New York City for director Mike Nichols.
 He also starred with Martin in the film Leap of Faith (1992).